VapourSoft/PCWWiFiModem/README.md

 snafu'd at the moment, and that it's breaking things in the modem software...

+#### Building with PlatformIO
+platformio.ini currently pins the platform io core to espressif8266@2.6.3 as a workaround for the ESP8266 core issue mentioned above.

 #### Building with Arduino IDE
 Please ensure you use ESP8266 core 2.7.4 as a workaround for the ESP8266 core issue mentioned above.
-Also you will probably need to rename .cpp files to .ino to build with the Arduino IDE.
+I use PlatformIO as an IDE, so you will probably need to rename .cpp files to .ino to build with the Arduino IDE as a minimum.

-#### Building with PlatformIO
-platformio.ini currently pins the platform io core to espressif8266@2.6.3 as a workaround for the ESP8266 core issue mentioned above.

 ## References & Acknowledgements